Girl Scout Families

 • Safari supported on MAC (not Windows)

-1. Parents guide their daughters when making individual sales goals.
+1. Parents/Guardians should guide their Girl Scouts when making individual sales goals.

 2. Parents are responsible for in making sure all purchased products are received by the purchasing customer.

 3. Troops get together to set group goals for the Fall Season.
-Parents are asked to respect the troop goals when making decisions about how many products they will be responsible for selling.
+Adults are asked to respect the troop goals when making decisions about how many products they will be responsible for selling.

-4. Troops may not set quotas for individual girls.
+4. Troops may not set quotas for individual Girl Scouts.

-5. Troops may not require payment from parents in advance.
+5. Troops may not require payment from parents/guardians in advance.

 • They learn to set goals and meet deadlines.
 This will encourage Girl Scouts to complete school work or chores in a timely manner.